Organising a protest

 - why we might refuse permission to protest

-The Scottish Parliament’s land is owned and managed by the Scottish Parliamentary Corporate Body (“SPCB”).
-The SPCB has agreed a code of conduct for anyone organising or attending a protest.
+The Scottish Parliament’s land is owned and managed by the Scottish Parliamentary Corporate Body (SPCB).
+The SPCB has agreed a protest policy for anyone organising or attending a protest.

 Planning a protest

 If you are planning a protest at the Parliament, please contact us as soon as possible.
 We will work with you to make sure your protest protects the rights of everyone visiting, working, and living in and around the Parliament.

 You can contact the Parliament’s Police Unit or Security Office.

 - Security Office: 0131 348 5583, Monday to Friday, 8am to 5pm

 - Police: 0131 348 5126 or 0131 348 6567, Monday to Saturday, 9am to 6pm